Lyradb/VSCodeOdooSnippet/README.md

 <br/>
 #Requirements:<br/>
 -----
-  From your VS Code, Python and XML extensions must be installed.<br/>
+  1. Installed VS Code.<br/>
+  2. Extensions for Python and XML is installed in VS Code.<br/>
     <pre><code>How to: <i>Hit "CTRL + P" and type "ext install python" or "ext install xml"
     and choose the extension you desired from the pop-up list.</i></code></pre>
 <br/>